Starting or joining a group

 To find a reading group that’s accepting new members and express an interest in joining, visit Finding a Group at Readinggroups.org.

-If you're interested in joining a reading group that meets regularly in a Newcastle Libraries branch email firstname.lastname@example.org and let us know!
+If you're interested in joining a reading group that meets regularly in a Newcastle Libraries branch, please email firstname.lastname@example.org and let us know!

-Request the title you'd like - Email Newburn library.
+Request the title you'd like by emailing Newburn Library.

 It's best to choose two or three titles as some may already be on loan.
 Your reading group leader will receive an email when books are ready to be collected from your chosen pick-up library.
 Books may be collected by the group leader or by individual group members.
 If collecting from City Library, visit the information pods on level 3.

 We can also offer access to copies of e-books and e-audiobooks to those who prefer to use digital devices.
 Email email@example.com with your request.

 As soon as you’re finished with your book, return it to any Newcastle libraries branch.
 Easy!

 You can meet online

 Newcastle Libraries can also help to facilitate reading groups who wish to continue to meet online or prefer hybrid meetings.
 Contact us at firstname.lastname@example.org for more information.

 You can borrow online